heloess/External-live-preview-for-automatic1111/README.md

 Download the new progress.py and images.py files.
 Replace the original files in the stable-diffusion-webui/modules/ directory with the downloaded ones.

 ##### Update Manually (If Needed)
 If you are not using AUTOMATIC1111's v1.9.4, you may need to manually update the files instead of replacing them.
 I haven't tested another versions.
-Just in case I will show you how to do it manually.
+Just in case I will show how to do it manually.

 ##### For images.py:
 1. Open stable-diffusion-webui/modules/images.py in a text editor.